Onboard an Authorised User

 Via the User Invitation Process

-If you still need to onboard the user onto your product, you can use the invitation process to start this process.
-The invitation process is a 2 step process:
+If you still need to onboard the user onto your product, you can use the invitation method to start this process.
+The invitation process has 2 steps:

-2. User accepts invitation and provides their password
+- User accepts invitation and provides their password.

 You can brand and personalise the email content that is sent to your users.
 Read our guides on corporate email communications and consumer email communications for more information.

-The invitation email that is sent to the user will include a URL that redirects to your application.
-You must create a page in your application to which this URL will point to.
+The invitation email sent to the user includes a URL that redirects to your application.
+You must create a page in your application to which this URL points.
 On this page, you must allow the consumer to input the verification code they received in the email.

 The invitation expires after 30 days.